Trump adrift: Tumult in West Wing amid exits, investigation

 One Kelly backer said the chief of staff's standing remains tenuous, in part because of his clashes with Kushner over policy, personnel and White House structure.
 The tensions were exacerbated by Kelly's decision to downgrade Kushner's security clearance because the senior adviser had not been permanently approved for the highest level of access.

 Kushner and Ivanka Trump, who also serves as a senior White House adviser, have been frustrated by Kelly's attempt to restrict their access to the president, and they perceive his new crackdown on clearances as a direct shot at them, according to White House aides and outside advisers.
-Kelly, in turn, has grown frustrated at what he views as the couple's freelancing.
+Kelly, in turn, has grown frustrated with what he views as the couple's freelancing.
 He blames them for changing Trump's mind at the last minute and questions what exactly they do all day, according to one White House official and an outside ally.

 The ethics questions dogging Kushner relate to both his personal financial interests and his dealings in office with foreign officials.
 Intelligence officials expressed concern that Kushner's business dealings were a topic of discussion in conversations he was having with foreign officials about foreign policy issues of interest to the U.S. government, a former intelligence official said.
 Separately, The New York Times reported that two companies made loans worth more than half a billion dollars to Kushner's family real estate firm after executives met with Kushner at the White House.